ZiminYue/CosmosVision/DevLogs/Research.md

 - Conducted literature research on identity inequality caused by perception-based bias.
 - Refined the 1st section of main body (not finished)

+### June 24

+- Conducted literature research on identity inequality's effects.
+- Refined the 1st section of main body